nickbalan/chat-app/README.md

 - The chat interface and functionality must be created using the Gifted Chat library
 - The app's codebase must contain comments.

+## Key Features
+- A page where users can enter their name and choose a background color for the chat screen before joining the chat
+- A page displaying the conversation, as well as an input field and submit button
+- Two additional communication features: sending images and location data
+- Data gets stored both online and offline.

 ## Installation
 - Fork or download directly this repo.
 - `npm install` or `yarn install` on the terminal to install all dependencies.